thecredibleway/thecredibleway-com/docs/jesus/crediblilty/prophecies-fulfilled.md

 ## 8 prophecies fulfilled by Jesus

 What are the chances of one person fulfilling just eight ancient prophecies?
 The statistical odds are staggering.
 Now imagine someone fulfilling fifty... or a hundred... or two hundred...
-It would be mathematically impossible and yet miraculous.
+It would be mathematically impossible and only miraculous.
 **Yet, Jesus didn't fulfill a mere two hundred prophecies - He fulfilled over three hundred and fifty, written centuries (many nearly 4000 years) before His birth!**